Riley0131/CC-Project/readme.md

 1. **Course & module ingestion (`pullModules.py`)**: Calls the Canvas API using `CANVAS_API_TOKEN`, collects module item URLs, and buckets them by platform with `sortUrls()`.
 2. **YouTube caption verification (`youtubeVideo.py`)**: Normalizes short and long YouTube URLs, then queries the YouTube Transcript API to determine caption availability.
 Results append to `data/audited_videos.json` with `"type": "youtube"`.
+3. **Panopto caption verification (`panoptoVideo.py`)**: Attempts to query the Panopto REST API for each discovered session ID; if the API denies access, Selenium opens the recording to search the player UI for caption controls.
+Each entry is saved with `"type": "panopto"`.
-3. **Embedded Canvas media scan (`sortEmbeddedVideos.py`)**: Launches Chrome via Selenium, pauses for manual Canvas login, loads each Canvas-hosted media page, and checks for a captions control.
+4. **Embedded Canvas media scan (`sortEmbeddedVideos.py`)**: Launches Chrome via Selenium, pauses for manual Canvas login, loads each Canvas-hosted media page, and checks for a captions control.
 Each URL yields a `"type": "Canvas"` entry in `data/audited_videos.json`.

 If any step fails (for example, invalid JSON or API errors), the scripts emit diagnostic messages to the console.
 Fix the issue, delete stale files with `dataReset.py`, and rerun the audit.